signalfx/lambda-java/README.md

 ```
  SIGNALFX_AUTH_TOKEN=signalfx token
 ```
-2) Set the handler function in format `package.ClassName::methodName` (Skip this if you use your own handler):
+2) Set the handler function in format `package.ClassName::methodName` (skip this if you use your own handler):
 ```
 SIGNALFX_LAMBDA_HANDLER=com.signalfx.lambda.example.CustomHandler::handler
 ```